kide-vm/kide/lib/parfait/README.md

 ### Parfait: a thin layer

-(not everbody likes onion)

-Here we have a placeholder for things i am currently developing.

-Basically Parfait is the smallest amount of code needed to make a ruby-like OO system work.
+Parfait is the run-time of the vm.
+To be more precise, it is that part of the run-time that can be expressed in ruby.

+The run-time needs to contain quite a lot of functionality for a dynamic system.
+And a large part of that functionality must actually be used at compile time too.

+We reuse the Parfait code at compile-time, by inlining it.

 A work in progress that started from here : http://salama.github.io/2014/06/10/more-clarity.html went on here http://salama.github.io/2014/07/05/layers-vs-passes.html

-And i finally came to the conclusion that Parfait is the ruby runtime.
-Aha

-Run - time

-not

-compile - time

-always mixing those up: As such it is not loaded at compile time.
-On the other hand, we need to create data at compile time that matches the expectation of the code we create..

 A step back:  the code (program) we compile runs at run - time.
 And so does parfait.
 So all we have to do is compile it with the program.